-1. The Senatus Academicus may admit as candidates for the Degree of DEng/EngD persons who have been admitted as research students of the University and who have been recommended to register as DEng/EngD students by the Dean.

-- 2. A DEng/EngD student shall matriculate and pay the appropriate fee each year. - 3.
-A DEng/EngD student must normally be a full time student. - 4.
+- 1. The Senatus Academicus may admit as candidates for the Degree of DEng/EngD persons who have been admitted as research students of the University and who have been recommended to register as DEng/EngD students by the Dean. - 2.
+A DEng/EngD student shall matriculate and pay the appropriate fee each year. - 3.
 The Head of School shall appoint for each candidate an academic supervisor and an external supervisor who shall jointly oversee the development of the candidate and shall supply support and advice regarding the project(s) on which the student is working.
 The external supervisor shall be a member of staff of the external organisation which is sponsoring the student.